ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

    * Validates if single fgerMin record contains more than one finger
    * Validates if total number of fgerMin records exceed 2
 4. The system then matches first fgerMin record in the input parameter against the mapped UIN/VID of the resident in the auth database.
-5. Generates a match score (using SDK) based on the level of match of the fgerMin for the first fingerprint
+5. Generates a match score (using SDK) based on the level of the match of the fgerMin for the first fingerprint
 6. Matches second fgerMin record in the input parameter against the mapped UIN/VID of the resident in the auth database.
-7. Then generates a match score (using SDK) based on the level of match of the fgerMin for the second fingerprint
+7. Then generates a match score (using SDK) based on the level of the match of the fgerMin for the second fingerprint
 8. Generates a simple composite match score by summing up the match scores of the first and second fingerprint
 9. The actor retrieves the composite finger threshold configured which is acceptable for a match
 10. The actor validates if the composite match score is equal to greater than the composite finger threshold